Garfield County leases Rifle airport property to fulfill needed airplane storage

 Phase one of the project, which stems from development proposals approved by the Garfield County Commission in March 2021, is slated to begin in April, the release states.

-GarCo’s letter of intent also states that the hangars are to be built for private and commercial use, ranging from single-engine single-engine piston and jet-prop aircraft to small and mid-sized jets.
+GarCo’s letter of intent also states that the hangars are to be built for private and commercial use, ranging from single-engine piston and jet-prop aircraft to small and mid-sized jets.

 Rent for the hangar areas is $16,457 annually, the release states.

-Rifle Garfield Airport Director told commissioners that additional entities are showing interest in future hangar development in the area.
+Rifle Garfield County Airport Director Brian Condie told commissioners that additional entities are showing interest in future hangar development in the area.

 “We will probably be coming back to the board shortly with more requests for hangar leases at the airport,” he said in the release.
 “When they show up with a concept plan for the board, we will lease those out as well.”